 - Rash under the lower portion of the breasts

 After the surgery, your breasts will be smaller and more symmetrical in appearance.
-They should reflect the size, shape, and symmetry you desired.
+They should reflect the size, shape and symmetry you desire.

 - Bleeding and bruising